alexgherman997/jobboards-data-public/README.md

  How to use it:
  - When between projects, execute it daily to get new available jobs, validate those manually, and apply if fit

- Notes:
+## Notes
- - Find API jobs results in incognito
+ - Private respository initally didn't stored the OpenAI API key in .env file, that's why a new public repository is created
  - Every search query is custom per website in order to get the best results